TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 272,335 videos
+* Total videos: 273,482 videos
-* Total videos found that match keywords: 15,941 videos
+* Total videos found that match keywords: 16,050 videos
+  * Total unprocessed videos: 101 videos
-* Total videos found that are processed and marked: 2,666 videos
+* Total videos found that are processed and marked: 2,674 videos
-  * Information Collection: 1,646 videos
+  * Information Collection: 1,654 videos
   * Non-Giftcard Robux Giveaways: 854 videos
   * Other: 139 videos
   * Phishing: 27 videos